1. Installation

 1.2.1.
 Installing a Prebuilt Plugin as an Engine Plugin

-This section describe how to install a ready-to-use prebuilt plugin as an engine plugin, making it available for activation in all projects.
+This section describe how to install the prebuilt plugin as an engine plugin, making it available for activation in all projects.

 <UE_ROOT>/Engine/Build/BatchFiles/Linux/Build.sh Linux Development -Project=<PROJECT_ROOT>/<PROJECT_NAME>.uproject -TargetType=Editor